-The bondholders' representative service started in the middle of 2018 and acted as Bondholders' Representation, representing 10 (ten) institutional investors and 64 (sixty four) individual investors, which issued by 3 (three) issuing companies such as Hatthar Kaksekar Limited in November 2018 and LOLC (Cambodia) Plc. and Advanced Bank of Asia Limited in 2019.
+The bondholders' representative service started in the middle of 2018 and acted as Bondholders' Representative of 6 (six) listed companies namely Hattha Bank in 2018, and LOLC (Cambodia) Plc. and Advanced Bank of Asia Limited (ABA) in 2019, and RMA (Cambodia) Plc., Phnom Penh Commercial Bank and Prasac Microfinance Institution Plc. in 2020.